A minimax optimal approach to high-dimensional double sparse linear regression

 \subsubsection{Statistical performance for varying sample size}

 Here we investigate the effect of varying the sample size on the performances while keeping the other parameters fixed.
 We consider the generating model contains 50 nonzero coefficients, distributed evenly into 5 groups.
-We set group size $d = 20$, number of group $m=150$ and SNR$ = 5$.
+We set group size $d = 20$, number of group $m=200$ and SNR$ = 5$.
 The sample size increases from 300 to 1000 with an increment equal to 100.

-As shown in figure \ref{plot3}, the performances of all methods improve significantly as sample size increases.
-Our method notably out performs the other methods across different statistical metrics.
-For the homogeneous signal setup, our method perfectly recovers the support set when sample size exceeds 600.
-In comparison, other methods cannot achieve full support recovery even for a sufficient large sample size.
-In particular, for both setups of signals, our method is able to estimate the coefficients accurately, which aligns with the minimax optimality of our method in the sense of parameter estimation.
+As shown in Figure \ref{plot3}, the performances of all methods improve significantly as the sample size increases.
+Our method notably outperforms the other methods across different statistical metrics.
+For the homogeneous signal setup, our method perfectly recovers the support set when the sample size exceeds 800.
+In comparison, other methods cannot achieve full support recovery even for a sufficiently large sample size.
+In particular, for both setups of signals, our method can estimate the coefficients accurately, which aligns with the minimax optimality of our method in the sense of parameter estimation.